 8.1 Tenure track faculty members will be notified by the Department Head during their annual review the spring before their mandatory time for reappointment and tenure consideration.
 In cases where there is a request for non-mandatory reappointment, tenure or promotion, the Department Head may consult with the Assistant Department Heads.
 This consultation will be for the purpose of evaluating the individuals to give them guidance as to whether the timing for such consideration is appropriate.

-8.2 Non-tenure track faculty members will be reviewed in the spring semester of their penultimate contract year by the Department Head and the appropriate Assistant Department Head.
+8.2 Professional faculty members will be reviewed in the spring semester of their penultimate contract year by the Department Head and the appropriate Assistant Department Head.
 If there is a consensus that promotion should be considered, the candidate will be notified.
 The dossier will be prepared and reviewed using the same departmental procedures used for tenure track faculty.

 8.3 All Department procedures will be consistent with those of the College of Veterinary Medicine and NC State University.

 8.4 The schedule of deadlines for dossier submission and Department Faculty Voting (DVF) meetings regarding promotion decisions will be set and communicated by the Department Head.
 Professional faculty members appointed in the same track (i.e. clinical, teaching, etc.) and at or above the rank for which a professional faculty candidate is being considered will vote.
 Professional faculty will not vote on tenured or tenure-track faculty RPT actions.